Veterans Day Celebration

 Photo by: Ron Bailey Photo Productions

-The Leonardtown Veterans Day Virtual Celebration featured a combination of live and pre-recorded content that included scenes from a Veterans Day Parade for the Charlotte Hall Veterans Home, local student readings of their winning essays, "What Veterans Day Means to Me", and Spotlights on our local War Veterans.
+The 2020 Leonardtown Veterans Day Virtual Celebration featured a combination of live and pre-recorded content that included scenes from a Veterans Day Parade for the Charlotte Hall Veterans Home, local student readings of their winning essays, "What Veterans Day Means to Me", and Spotlights on our local War Veterans.
 There was such an outpouring of support from the community, that we are also including links to the wonderful additional virtual content we received in honor of our local Veterans.
-View the Veterans Day Programming below and click on the associated links to view the content (we ask for your patience as we are still editing and adding the content).
+View the Veterans Day Programming below and click on the associated links to view the content.

 The Leonardtown Virtual Veterans Day Event